Close Menu

 • anxiety

-If you have these symptoms, your doctor will do blood work to check for hypoglycemia, electrolyte abnormalities, and adrenal insufficiency.
+If you have these symptoms, then your doctor will do blood work to check for hypoglycemia, electrolyte abnormalities, and adrenal insufficiency.
 Likewise, your doctor will do a urinalysis test to check for high blood pressure.
-Your doctor should also perform a physical exam in order to check for anemia.
+Your doctor should also perform a physical exam and check for anemia.
 Thyroid function tests may follow in order to check for low thyroid hormone production.
 Finally, your doctor may also check your heart by doing an electrocardiogram (EKG).
 An EKG is used to diagnose an enlarged heart or abnormal heart rhythm.

 DOES ADDISON’S DISEASE QUALIFY FOR SSD BENEFITS?

-Most of the time, if a person suffers from Addison’s disease, they may qualify for SSD benefits if they also have some other physical or mental condition such as anxiety disorder.
-Learn more here about SSDI benefits for anxiety disorder.
+Most of the time, if a person suffers from Addison’s disease, then they may also have some other physical or mental condition such as anxiety.
+Learn more here about SSDI benefits for anxiety.

 HOW TO FILE AN APPLICATION FOR SSD BENEFITS FOR ADDISON’S DISEASE